Axon: The STICK Software Development Kit

 Neuron Dynamics

-Each neuron maintains five internal state variables:
+Each neuron has 4 internal state variables:

 Variable | Description |